Classic Motorcycle Build

 Twin Down-Tube Frame

-The Knucklehead engine sat in a new, twin down-tube frame, with leading-link (springer) forks at the front-end.
-Wheelbase was 59.5 inches.
+The Knuck engine sat in a new, twin down-tube frame.
+Suspension was leading-link (springer) forks up front with rigid rear axle.
+Wheelbase measured 59.5 inches.

 The instrument panel was mounted on the gas tank.